harah24/harah24/README.md

 #### Facts about me:
 * 🌍 I'm based in Toronto
-* 🧠 I'm currently learning React & firebase
+* 🧠 I'm currently learning Node.js & Express
-* 🚀 I'm working on an agency-style React App
+* 🚀 I'm working on React projects
 * 💻 Check out my portfolio at [haracodes.com](https://haracodes.com)
 * 💬 If you'll like to chat connect with me on [LinkedIn](https://www.linkedin.com/in/harahordofa/)